notadamking/simpler-stack/README.md

 # simpler stack
 ### ***simpler stack*** is a universal javascript full-stack framework built on the best of the latest web technologies like React, Redux, GraphQL, RethinkDB, Apollo, Express, and Webpack
 The goal when creating this universal javascript stack was to greatly decrease the size of the boilerplate on a new project, but also include the best of the newest technologies available.
-You'll be amazed at how *simple* and quick the development process is when using this stack.
+It can be a lot to digest at first, but you'll be amazed at how *simple* and quick the development process is when using this stack.

 ![simpler-stack-logos](https://cloud.githubusercontent.com/assets/14098106/17431491/7ecd18ba-5ab7-11e6-902a-253e39aa3e6a.png)